nymanska/besstology.github.io/_posts/2025-09-17-building-blocks-of-bess.md

 ---
-title: "🏗️ Building Blocks of a Battery Energy Storage System (BESS)"
+title: "🏗️ Building Blocks of a Battery Energy Storage System Pglant (BESS Plant)"
 date: 2025-09-17 12:00:00 0100
 categories: [Knowledge Base, Nomenclature]
 tags: [bess-block, dc-block, pcs, mv-skid, controllers, plant-design, bess-plant scada]
 image:
   path: https://www.besstology.com/assets/img/2025/september/banner-bess-building-blocks.png
   lqtip:
+mermaid: true
 author: gustav
 ---

 Battery Energy Storage Systems (BESS) are often described using terms such as DC Block, PCS, MV Skid, BESS Block, BESS Plant, BESS Controller, Battery Plant Controller, EMS,.
 To avoid confusion, this article lays out how these pieces fit together - from the core building block, the DC Block to a full Battery Energy Storage System plant with corresponding controls.
-The article is a series of Spotlight articles where we dive into the BESS nomenclature and terminology from our [📋 BESS Nomenclature Guide A-Z](https://www.besstology.com/categories/nomenclature/)](https://www.besstology.com/categories/nomenclature/).
+The article is a series of Spotlight articles where we dive into the BESS nomenclature and terminology from our [📋 BESS Nomenclature Guide A-Z](https://www.besstology.com/posts/knowledge-base-nomenclature/).

 ---